-The interdisciplinary team in Adolescent Medicine includes five board-certified adolescent medicine physicians, two psychologists, one social worker, two dieticians and one nurse practitioner who comprehensively address complex medical problems including eating disorders, obesity, young women's healthcare needs, and chronic fatigue.
+The interdisciplinary team in Adolescent Medicine comprehensively addresses complex medical problems including eating disorders, obesity, young women's healthcare needs, and chronic fatigue.

 Education and Training

-Since 1997, faculty from the disciplines of medicine, nursing, nutrition, psychology, public health and social work have provided training in the application of primary, secondary and tertiary treatment strategies to address clinical and public health problems of adolescents and young adults.
+Since 1997, faculty from the disciplines of medicine, nutrition, and psychology have provided training in the application of primary, secondary and tertiary treatment strategies to address clinical problems of adolescents and young adults.

-Faculty research in the areas of women's health, immunizations, weight management, eating disorders, nutrition and medical transition into adulthood contribute to an understanding of key public health concerns related to adolescence.
+Faculty research in the areas of women's health, weight management, eating disorders, nutrition and medical transition into adulthood contribute to an understanding of key public health concerns related to adolescents.